Steiger04/iro.js/docs/colorPicker_api.md

 ### `deferredEmit`

-Used internally to dispatch an deferred event.
+Used internally to dispatch a deferred event.
 Deferred events are stored until an event listener for them is added with `on`.

 **Arguments:**